 The series was adapted to the screen largely with the help and support of Gaiman himself, and it shows.
 The Sandman combines excellent visual work with enthralling characters to create a word that is so rich, and so deep, while still remaining accessible.

 Even though it’s just one season in, the Netflix television adaptation has proved that it has what it takes to tackle the source material, and make a truly excellent fantasy series along the way.
-If The Sandman season 2 is finally greenlit, and we can’t imagine why it wouldn’t be, it will be able to prove that its success wasn’t a fluke, cementing itself as one of the best fantasy series of all time.
+The Sandman season 2 release date can’t come soon enough.